rhinstaller/anaconda/docs/release-notes/wayland-migration.rst

     By implementing this update, we can eliminate dependencies on X11 and embrace newer, more secure technologies.

+    By this change some kernel boot options can't be used:
+    - inst.usefbx
+    - inst.xdriver

 :Links:
     - https://fedoraproject.org/wiki/Changes/Anaconda_As_Native_Wayland_Application
     - https://github.com/rhinstaller/anaconda/pull/5829